kospiotr/spring-core-workshops/index.md

 [https://chatstep.com/#spring](https://chatstep.com/#spring)

 # Application architecture

-Existing application doesn't use Spring Framework but it's fully functional product.
-As a maintaining team your goal is to make it working with Spring and then add new features.
+As a development team your goal is to make application working with Spring and then add new features.
+Most of components were given to you below.

 ## Model

 Loans scoring system.
 You give it a Loan Application (application - somebody applies for a creditRequest).
 It fires up Fraud Detection System, verifies if it is a fraud or not.
 If not, it fires up scoring rules (many), sums up scores.
 Returns score.
-All scoring rules, have configurable max score.
 There are two Fraud Detectors implementations, one for Poland, one for UK.
 There should be two scoring systems (UK, Poland), but they work the same, except for Fraud Detector.

 ## Class structure